sagemath/trac_to_gh/Issue 5964.md

 # Issue 5964: Some R doctests related to documentation fail when perl-modules not installed at compile-time

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5964

 Original creator: tornaria